-Edward G. Lengel is Senior Director of Programs for The National WWII Museum’s Institute for the Study of War and Democracy.
-He received his Ph.D. from the University of Virginia, where he was a full professor and directed the Washington Papers Project for many years.
+Edward G. Lengel is the former Senior Director of Programs for The National WWII Museum’s Institute for the Study of War and Democracy.
+He received his PhD from the University of Virginia, where he was a full professor and directed the Washington Papers Project for many years.
 He then served as Chief Historian of the White House Historical Association, and wrote the new history of Colonial Williamsburg as a “Revolutionary in Residence.”
-Also a professional author, speaker and battlefield tour guide, Lengel has written fourteen books on American history, including To Conquer Hell: The Meuse-Argonne, 1918 and Never in Finer Company: The Men of the Great War’s Lost Battalion.
+Also a professional author, speaker and battlefield tour guide, Lengel has written 14 books on American history, including To Conquer Hell: The Meuse-Argonne, 1918 and Never in Finer Company: The Men of the Great War’s Lost Battalion.
 Lengel is a co-recipient of the National Humanities Medal and has won two writing awards from the Army Historical Foundation.
 He has made frequent television and radio appearances on The History Channel, Fox News, SiriusXM, National Public Radio, and the World War I Centennial Commission’s weekly podcast.